-No more will you hear about chatbots being the next big thing, because they're already here, and they're here to stay.
-Indeed, they have become increasingly popular in recent years, 2017 becoming known as the “year of the chatbot”.
-As chatbots have grown and improved, businesses such as American Express and H&M have started using them to provide proactive support and supercharge their customer service experience.
+No more will chatbots be the next big thing – because they're already here.
+They have become increasingly popular in recent years, with 2017 becoming known as the “year of the chatbot”.
+As chatbots have grown and improved, businesses like American Express and H&M have started using them to provide proactive support and supercharge their customer service experience.

-The number of businesses using them has grown exponentially.
 Chatbots attached to Facebook’s Messenger increased from 30,000 in 2016 to over 100,000 in 2017.
-By the year 2020, 80% of businesses want their own, and 60% of the youth population already uses them daily.
+By the year 2020, 80 percent of businesses will want their own bot, and 60 percent of the youth population already uses them daily.

-According to an online survey, 44% of U.S. consumers prefer chatbots to humans when it comes to customer relations.
+Chatbots can provide a smooth experience to customers, so they seem to be a favorite with a great number of people: According to an online survey, 44 percent of U.S. consumers prefer chatbots to humans when it comes to customer relations.
 This means businesses can excite their customers when adopting a new chatbot.